mistermicheels/learning-notes/architecture-design/Deployable-components.md

 Deployable components:

--   Smallest parts that can be deployed separately
--   Think JAR files, DLL files, ...
+-   Think JAR files, DLL files, npm packages, ...
+-   Smallest parts that can be developed, versioned and deployed independently
--   Ways of deployment
+-   Broad definition of "deployed independently"
+    -   Could be independently deployed as some kind of dynamically loaded plugins
+    -   Could be aggregated into single archive (example: .war file)
     -   Could get linked into single executable
-    -   Could be aggregated into single archive (example: .war file)
-    -   Could be independently deployed as some kind of dynamically loaded plugins
--   Regardless of how they end up being deployed, in principle they are independently deployable and thus independently developable
     -   Example: Executable is built from component A, B and C where both A and B depend on C. Component C is in full development, with new versions being released all the time.
-Because these are independently deployable components, it's possible to keep using an older version of C in the executable until A and B are adjusted to support the newest version of C.
+However, it's possible to keep using an older version of C in the executable until A and B are adjusted to support the newest version of C.

 ## Component cohesion